-- Term.
+- · Term.
 The term is extended until December 31, 2022; - Equity Grant.
 A restricted stock unit award granted under the Company's 2013 Stock Incentive Plan (now known as the 2020 Stock Incentive Plan) to Mr. Bergman, with an aggregate grant date fair value of \$6,450,000 ("September 2019 RSU Award").
-The September 2019 RSU Award was granted to induce Mr. Bergman to accept the terms of the amended and restated employment agreement;

-- Double Trigger Change in Control Equity Vesting.
-The "single trigger" vesting of equity awards as a result of a change in control is changed to a "double trigger" vesting provision for all outstanding and future equity awards (i.e., equity awards will vest if Mr. Bergman experiences a qualifying termination in connection with a change in control); - Change in Control Definition.
-The definition of "Change in Control" was changed to conform in certain respects to the definition contained in the 2013 Stock Incentive Plan and award agreements; - Release Requirement.
-The payment of severance and other post-termination benefits to Mr. Bergman is contingent on his execution and non-revocation of a release of claims; and - Cash Severance Calculation with respect to Incentive Compensation Component.
+The September 2019 RSU Award was granted to induce Mr. Bergman to accept the terms of the amended and restated employment agreement; - Double Trigger Change in Control Equity Vesting.
+The "single trigger" vesting of equity awards as a result of a change in control is changed to a "double trigger" vesting provision for all outstanding and future equity awards (i.e., equity awards will vest if Mr. Bergman experiences a qualifying termination in connection with a change in control); - · Change in Control Definition.
+The definition of "Change in Control" was changed to conform in certain respects to the definition contained in the 2013 Stock Incentive Plan and award agreements; - · Release Requirement.
+The payment of severance and other post-termination benefits to Mr. Bergman is contingent on his execution and non-revocation of a release of claims; and - · Cash Severance Calculation with respect to Incentive Compensation Component.
 The cash severance calculation is modified so that if Mr. Bergman's termination occurs prior to payment of incentive compensation for the immediate preceding year, the last year in the three-year average annual incentive compensation component of severance will be based on the higher of actual performance and target level performance.

 The employment agreement provides for Mr. Bergman's continued employment as our Chairman of the Board of Directors and Chief Executive Officer until December 31, 2022, with successive one-year extensions, provided we give at least six months' notice of extension to Mr. Bergman, subject to his refusal within 90 days after notice of extension.
 The employment agreement set Mr. Bergman's annual base salary at \$1,427,000, subject to increase from time to time.
-On March 3, 2020, the Compensation Committee set Mr. Bergman's 2020 base salary at \$1,510,000; however, Mr. Bergman agreed to a 100% Base Salary Reduction from April 6, 2020 through the first day of the fourth quarter of fiscal 2020 (September 28, 2020).
+On March 3, 2021, the Compensation Committee set Mr. Bergman's 2021 base salary at \$1,543,200.
 In addition, his employment agreement provides that the Compensation Committee will establish a target annual incentive compensation opportunity for Mr. Bergman which will be a percentage of base salary determined based on the achievement of performance goals.
 (See "Compensation Structure-Pay Elements-Details-Long-Term Equity-Based Awards" under the Compensation Discussion and Analysis for a discussion on stock awards.
-See "Compensation Structure-Pay Elements-Details-Annual Incentive Compensation" under the Compensation Discussion and Analysis for a discussion on stock awards.
-See "Compensation on non-equity incentive plan compensation.)
+See "Compensation Structure-Pay Elements-Details-Annual Incentive Compensation" under the Compensation Discussion and Analysis for a discussion on non-equity incentive plan compensation.)
 It also provides that Mr. Bergman will be entitled to participate in all benefit, welfare, perquisite, equity or similar plans, policies and programs generally available to our senior executive officers.